-What My Roth IRA Will Look like at Age 70
+What a Roth IRA Will Look Like at Age 70

-For easy math, let’s just say I didn’t start putting money into my Roth IRA until age 18.
-Let’s assume an 8% annual return (very reasonable as the benchmark S&P 500 has gained nearly 12% since inception).
+For easy math, let’s say you didn’t start putting money into your Roth IRA until age 18 (suggested article: How old do you have to be to start investing?).
+Let’s assume an 8% annual return, which is very reasonable given that the benchmark S&P 500 has gained nearly 12% since inception.
 The max annual contribution is $5,500.
-The money grows tax free.
-I just throw my Roth IRA money in a easy-peasy lazy portfolio I created over at Vanguard.
+The money grows tax-free.
+You could simply place your Roth IRA money in a lazy portfolio following the example of our CEO.

-Although, at some point in my life, I may not qualify for the Roth IRA.
-The ‘phase-out’ period for an individual contributing to a Roth IRA is $116,000 to $131,000.
-If you make this amount of money, you may still be able to contribute but you’ll need to get creative.
-Read these articles to plan your perfectly legal scheming:
+It’s important to note the restrictions that come with having a Roth IRA.
+The “phase-out” period for an individual contributing to a Roth IRA is a yearly salary of $116,000 to $131,000.
+If you make this amount of money, you may still be able to contribute, but you’ll need to get creative.
+The following articles are helpful if you find yourself in this situation:

 - Kiplinger: How to Fund a Roth IRA If You Earn Too Much